Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 5.1 Hypersensitivity Reactions

-Fatal and severe hypersensitivity reactions, including anaphylaxis, have occurred with intravenous or intramuscular administration of AquaMEPHYTON.
+Fatal and severe hypersensitivity reactions, including anaphylaxis, have occurred with intravenous or intramuscular administration of Phytonadione.
 Reactions have occurred despite dilution to avoid rapid intravenous infusion and upon first dose.
 These reactions have included shock, cardiorespiratory arrest, flushing, diaphoresis, chest pain, tachycardia, cyanosis, weakness, and dyspnea.
-Administer AquaMEPHYTON subcutaneously whenever feasible.
+Administer Phytonadione subcutaneously whenever feasible.
 Avoid the intravenous and intramuscular routes of administration unless the subcutaneous route is not feasible and the serious risk is justified [see DOSAGE AND ADMINISTRATION (2)].

 5.2 Risk of Serious Adverse Reaction in Infants due to Benzyl Alcohol Preservative

 Use benzyl alcohol-free formulations in neonates and infants, if available.
-Serious and fatal adverse reactions including “gasping syndrome” can occur in neonates and infants treated with benzyl alcohol-preserved drugs, including AquaMEPHYTON.
+Serious and fatal adverse reactions including “gasping syndrome” can occur in neonates and infants treated with benzyl alcohol-preserved drugs, including Phytonadione.
 The “gasping syndrome” is characterized by central nervous system depression, metabolic acidosis, and gasping respirations.

 5.3 Cutaneous Reactions